 In the security services industry, it is common knowledge that security guards' rates of no-call, no-show incidents are far higher than in most other lines of work, especially given the difficulties many have in recruiting good guards.
 This problem is no minor inconvenience, but constitutes a threat to the morale and efficiency of your entire company.

-Below, we address 7 common causes for security guard no-shows, aside from instances of genuine emergencies where calling in was impossible:
+Below, we address 7 common causes for security guard no-call, no-shows (aside from instances of genuine emergencies where calling in was impossible).

 1. Poor Communication Concerning Availability